finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     return userName;
 }
 ```
-You need to tag the function that needs to be monitored using @Observe annotation.
+You need to tag the function that needs to be monitored using @Observe annotation and the function needs to be 'public'.

 This will allow Fi.notes to raise issue incase the function take more than normal time to execute, or if the function return a NULL value, or throws an exception.